tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/Activities/01-Stu_Use_Case_Study/README.md

 * Each group member should pick a use case to read for a few minutes.

-* While reading, make a list of the different features and functionality that you notice.
+* While reading, make a list of the different features and functionalities that you notice.

-* Compare your lists to your group.
+* Compare your lists with the other lists in your group.

 * Discuss the differences and similarities.